GaryAllenGit/Java_JDBC_Demos/README.md

 Dr Gary Allen, the University of Huddersfield.

+NOTE - These demos assume that you have an account on the MySQL server 'selene.hud.ac.uk".
+Also, I have obviously removed my actual username and passwork from the files before distributing this code, so you will need to enter your own user credentials.

 There are three versions of this demo:
 One using MySQL with the user credentials hard coded.
 One using MySQL with the user credentials in a properties file.